firavoyage/blogging/projects.md

   - neither is problem solving which could be like
   - completing puzzle games in our childhood
   - which is the pleasure of math challengers
+- mode
+  - thanks to sponsors on github and patreon
+  - it could be pure knowledge
+  - without the poor's desire of class leap
+- self
+  - a bot reading lecture notes & answering questions
+  - a learner solving problems & writing wiki
+- mood
+  - prudence
+  - scepticism
+  - humbleness
 - various themes
   - by voyage
 - inspired by